About Inari Medical

 Bill Hoffman, Chief Executive Officer

-Bill has extensive commercial planning and execution experience with early stage medical device companies, especially those focused on novel and potentially disruptive technologies.
-Bill served most recently as CEO of Visualase, Inc., which developed and sold lasers for minimally invasive neurosurgery.
+Bill has focused on early stage companies with novel devices in new markets.
+Prior to Inari Medical, Bill served as CEO of Visualase, Inc., which developed and sold lasers for minimally invasive neurosurgery.
 The company was acquired by Medtronic for $105M in July, 2014, having raised less than $10m in equity funding.
-Prior to Visualase, Bill was Chief Operating Officer at Rubicor Medical, a Northern California based company focused on an image guided, percutaneous lumpectomy device, where he helped raise $27.5M Series C commercialization funds, and helped to bring two products to market within 18 months.
-Prior to that, Bill was Vice President of Sales at FoxHollow Inc., building a team of 250 sales professionals and ramping from no revenue in Q2 2003 to $138M in calendar year 2005, resulting in a successful IPO in 2004 and later an acquisition by EV3.
-Bill’s first experience in early stage commercialization was at RITA Medical Systems, an interventional oncology company where, as director of US Sales, he helped execute the commercial plan that resulted in a successful IPO in 2000.
+Prior to Visualase, Bill was Vice President of Sales at FoxHollow, Inc., helping to build a commercial team and revenue ramp that led to a successful IPO in 2004 and an acquisition by EV3 in 2007.
+Bill’s first early stage med tech experience was as head of sales at RITA Medical Systems, an interventional oncology company that enjoyed a successful IPO in 2000.
 He spent the early part of his career in various sales roles at Ethicon and Medtronic.

 Bob Rosenbluth, Ph.D., Chairman and Co-Founder